core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 * The proxy configures an observation of the target resource at the origin server, acting as a client directly taking part in the group observation.
 To this end, the proxy uses the rebuilt phantom request and the transport-specific information retrieved from the Listen-To-Multicast-Responses Option.
 The particular way to achieve this is implementation specific.

-After that, the proxy will listen to the IP multicast address and port number indicated in the Listen-To-Multicast-Responses Option, as 'cli_host' and 'cli_port' element of the serialized CBOR array, respectively.
+After that, the proxy listens to the IP multicast address and port number indicated in the Listen-To-Multicast-Responses Option, as 'cli_host' and 'cli_port' element of the serialized CBOR array, respectively.
 In particular, multicast notifications will match the phantom request stored at the proxy, based on the Token value specified in the 'token' element of the serialized CBOR array in the Listen-To-Multicast-Responses Option.

 An example is provided in {{intermediaries-example-e2e-security}}.